-How Slack, MS Teams and email cause ineffective communication
+How chat and email cause ineffective communication

 Recently I’ve been thinking about how information propagates in companies through their choice of communication software.
 The reason I started this thought journey are the recurring problems I see happening at diesdas and other organizations using popular tools like Slack, Microsoft Teams or emails.